Share:

 Furthermore, it is often critical to detect where precisely the algorithm is making wrong decisions, as the cost of a false negative can be huge compared to a false positive.
 Both credit scoring and online shoppers purchasing datasets exemplify this matter, as giving credit to a defaulter is much more costly than not giving credit to a non-defaulter, and similarly targeting a non-buyer is usually less expensive than losing a buyer.

 Figure 3 throws light on this matter, showing the confusion matrix for both datasets.
 A "Random Forest" model is trained on the original (left) and re-sampled with Synthesized (right) sets.
 In the first case, the majority of errors are concentrated on false negatives rather than false positives, while the resampled case, the number of false negatives is drastically decreased.
+Data rebalancing with Synthesized’s platform has proven to significantly reduce these errors.

 Confusion matrix for the credit scoring (top) and online shoppers purchasing (bottom) datasets.
 At the left, the model (Random Forest) has been trained with the original data, and on the right Synthesized has been used to re-sample the training set.